Skip to content

 Ollantaytambo Peru

 Inca ruins in the Sacred Valley near Cusco.
-A populated village meets terraced systems, temple areas and a sophisticated water system here.
+A inhabited town meets terraced agricultural areas, temple complexes, storehouses, ancient alleys and an ingenious water system here.

 Ollantaytambo Peru

-Ollantaytambo is located in the Sacred Valley of the Incas in Peru and is one of the most impressive Inca ruins near Cusco.
-A populated village meets terraced systems, temple areas and a sophisticated water system here.
+Ollantaytambo is located in the Sacred Valley of the Incas in the Cusco region and is one of the most impressive archaeological sites near Cusco.
+The complex combines military, religious, administrative, and agricultural functions with a historic town center that is still inhabited today.

-Two layers of time particularly shape its significance: an expansion phase in the 15th century and the conflicts of 1536 to 1537 during the Spanish conquest.
+Two layers of time particularly shape its significance: the expansion under Pachacútec in the 15th century and the conflicts of 1536 to 1537 during the Spanish conquest.
+Ollantaytambo was also an important railway station for journeys to Machu Picchu.

 For further planning, Machu Picchu, Maras and Moray, Tipón and Peru Overview are also suitable.